Share this article on:

 Threat actors have allegedly breached a Sydney-based real estate agency, claiming to have exfiltrated data belonging to both agents and tenants.

-The Property Business Australia is a real estate business specialising and corporate and executive rentals.
-The company says it works alongside “exclusive corporate clients including relocation agencies, human resource departments, apartment services, government agencies and the consular industry.”
+The Property Business Australia is a real estate business specialising in corporate and executive rentals.
+The company said it works alongside “exclusive corporate clients, including relocation agencies, human resource departments, apartment services, government agencies and the consular industry”.

-While Kairos did not give details of the breach, nor listed what data was impacted, the group posted a sample which contained scans of tenancy agreements, salary increase documentation, partial credit card scans, and the passport and license scans of both tenants and agents.
+While Kairos did not give details of the breach, nor list what data was impacted, the group posted a sample containing scans of tenancy agreements, salary increase documentation, partial credit card scans, and the passport and license scans of both tenants and agents.

 Within this are full names, birth dates and locations, credit card numbers, tenancy agreement details such as the length of time spent at an address, signatures and more.

-Cyber Daily has reached to The Property Business Australia, who declined to comment on the matter.
+Cyber Daily has reached out to The Property Business Australia, which declined to comment on the matter.

 Kairos is a relative newcomer to the ransomware space, posting its first tranche of six victims on 13 November 2024.
 Since then, it has listed eight more victims, including Austin’s Financial Solutions.